koonerts/algo/docs/algo-templates.md

         // Calculate new distance
         newDistance = currentDistance + weight

-        // If we found a better path, update
+        // IF we found a better path, update
         IF newDistance < distances[neighbor] THEN
           distances[neighbor] = newDistance
           previous[neighbor] = currentNode